 A WSU Team Gleason student club will be formed.
 This will allow students from majors outside of EECS to be involved.
 But, crucially, it will also allow EECS students to get involved well before their senior year.
 This will help a lot on development issues, but also provide much more long-term continuity and institutional memory than if the development efforts were a new crop of seniors each year who work for a school year then are done.

 Getting WSU club status won’t be possible until August 2014.
 However, until then the club will - be hosted in EECS.
 Governance will be set up for approving purchases from the club’s funds.

+Caveat: we can’t start anything on getting this project going until January.
+We simply have too much to do between then and now.

 Open Source Movement for ALS